 This has implications for the current and future amount of residential land zoned for development.
+Whilst there are adequate areas of land at Te Aroha and Matamata, more land for residential purposes will be required within the planning terms at Morrinsville.
+Council will monitor the uptake of sections annually in each township to ensure there is always a minimum of five years growth available to ensure there is adequate choice.
 Council will prepare 20 year development strategies for the three main towns to ensure that adequate zoned land is available to meet future demand.

-The town strategies will promote compact growth to retain the finite rural land resource, to ensure the life supporting capacity of those soils is not compromised and to provide for the efficient use and development of existing resources.
+The town strategies will promote compact growth Consolidation within existing urban boundaries is required to retain the finite rural land resource, to ensure the life supporting capacity of those soils is not compromised and to provide for the efficient use and development of existing resources.